InfinityStudio/GokiStats/README.md

 Forum thread on [Mcbbs](http://www.mcbbs.net/thread-805910-1-1.html)

-## Why you still port it to recent versions?

-Umm...
-Because lots of players have used to type 'Y' to open the skill menu and drain their experiences.

-Also, the interface provides is pretty and easy-to-use.
+## 1.15.2 Version

+**After 1.15.2, we change to GPL License as I discovered illegal copies of this Mod.**

+This version of GokiStats is highly experimental, many of the skill doesn't work.

+Configuration will not be implemented unless Forge work out their config system.

 ## Screenshots